allaev/yelp-camp/README.md

 # yelp-camp

-Camping web app with full authentication.
+Camping web app with full authentication.<br>
 Users can add information about campgrounds and leave comments.

 - Node.js